Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Method: Refusal-Teacher-Guided Finetuning Framework

 \subsection{Finetuning Stage}

-In the finetuning stage, the ReFT model is frozen and serves as a teacher for two distinct purposes: (1) filtering harmful prompts in user data and (2) alignment knowledge distillation.
-This approach enables the base model to effectively learn user-specific tasks while maintaining strong safety-alignment.
+In the finetuning stage, the Ref-Teacher is frozen and serves as a teacher for two complementary purposes: (i) providing alignment distillation and (ii) filtering harmful prompts from user data.
+This approach enables the base model to effectively learn user-specific tasks while maintaining strong safety-alignment by mitigating gradient conflicts that arise during finetuning.

+\textbf{Alignment Distillation.} Knowledge distillation is a widely used technique for mitigating gradient conflicts in multi-objective learning.
+Prior works (\cite{hinton2015distilling,furlanello2018born,muller2019does,yuan2020revisiting}) show that soft labels from a teacher provide richer supervision and yield smoother loss surfaces than hard labels.
+Following this principle, we adopt alignment distillation to guide the base model when learning both user-specific tasks and safety-alignment.
+Specifically, the Ref-Teacher generates soft refusal labels, and the base model is trained with (i) a supervised loss on user data and (ii) a KL-divergence loss on safety-alignment data to align its predictions with the Ref-Teacher’s soft labels.
+This distillation stabilizes training by reducing gradient conflicts, resulting in safe and appropriate responses for both harmful and user-specific inputs.

+To ensure the reliability of these soft refusal labels, we reuse the safety-alignment data from the teacher preparation stage.
+Since the Ref-Teacher has already been trained on this data, it can generate accurate refusal responses.
+Moreover, as shown in Table~\ref{tab:motivation2}, only a small subset of this data is needed to be reused, removing the need for additional alignment data for finetuning stage.

-First, the ReFT model is employed to filter harmful prompts from user data.
-Leveraging its capability to distinguish between harmful and harmless prompts, we identify harmful data by measuring the cosine similarity between the refusal feature and the feature of each input prompt.
-If the similarity exceeds a predefined threshold, the prompt is classified as harmful, otherwise as harmless.
-This filtering mechanism, based on the ReFT model, is formulated as a binary filtering indicator $\omega_i$:
+\textbf{Data Filtering.} While alignment distillation mitigates gradient conflicts between safety and user-specific task objectives, it alone cannot prevent these conflicts from being exacerbated by harmful finetuning attacks.
+To address this, we adopt data filtering as a complementary solution.
+In our framework, the Ref-Teacher filters harmful prompts from user data by leveraging its refusal feature to distinguish harmful from harmless inputs.
+Specifically, harmful data are identified by measuring the cosine similarity between the refusal feature $R^l$ and the feature $f^l(x_i)$ of each input prompt.
+If the similarity exceeds a predefined threshold $\tau$, the prompt is classified as harmful, otherwise as harmless.
+This filtering mechanism is formulated as a binary filtering indicator $\omega_i$: